designmodo/startup-framework-2-demo/README.md

 ```

 ### Fonts
-Startup Framework 2.1 is made using the Open Sans and Raleway typefaces, which can be downloaded for free here:
+Startup Framework 2.1 is made using the Nunito Sans and Nunito typefaces, which can be downloaded for free here:
 - https://fonts.google.com/specimen/Nunito+Sans
 - https://fonts.google.com/specimen/Nunito